These Chewy and Soft Ginger Cookies include molasses, cinnamon, and cloves. They melt in your mouth, with a crackle-look and are sugar sprinkled.

 Turns out, if they are soft and chewy ginger cookies, and I’m all over them.
 They are AMAZING!
 Kid-self, you’re so silly.

-I had made Soft Ginger Cookies with the intention of having a sweet treat with the girls after dinner.
+I had made Soft Ginger Cookies with the intention of having a sweet treat with the girls after dinner, around christmas time.
 I had decided to freeze most of them to stock away for our annual cookie exchange.

 This is the part where I high-five myself for being 10 steps ahead of the game.

-So I made many cookies, placed some on a plate and the rest in one of my Christmas tins, and set it aside.
+The first time I made these chewy cookies, I placed some on a plate and the rest in one of my Christmas tins, and set it aside.
 I ate

-A couple hours later, “You’re going to have to make more of these“, my daughter said with a mouthful of cookie.
+A couple of hours later, “You’re going to have to make more of these“, my daughter said with a mouthful of these perfect soft ginger cookies.
 “I know, right?”
 I said, realizing that we needed some to enjoy during the holiday season, along with the ones already made for the baking exchange.

 “No, I mean, you need to make more.
 As in now“, she replied. “…because we ate them all“.
 Sure enough I opened the tin and there was 1 in there.
 1.